jlu-ilr-hydro/odmf/docs/docs/source/odmf/development.md

 The realized records cannot be queried by the ODMF software system.
 They are only visible to the WOF API, because the ORM layer only accesses records with `dataset.type` that are non-`transformed_timeseries`.

+### Configuration

+An easy way of configuration is not possible at the moment, because the deployment of the HydroServerLite is done via static SQL scripts.
+To configure the system, this scripts can be altered, but this is somehow impractical, when done more than once.